kennelly/PasswordGame/passwordGame - refactored/README.md

 # Guess the Password

 Simple browser game with an ES2015 refactor.
 Open `index.html` in the browser to play the game.
+Original through Elie Schoppik.

 # PasswordGame